sora-xor/sora-docs/src/substrate-bridge.md

 </details>

-Let's go throught all the components mentioned on the figure:
+Let's go through all the components mentioned in the figure:

 ### SORA mainnet

-A standalone network developed on top of the Substrate blockchain that is a main object of this documentation.
-It is having all the incoming and outgoing messages to other systems going though the **Federated Bridge**, which is a central gateway to an ecosystem from the outside.
+A standalone network developed on top of the Substrate blockchain is the main object of this documentation.
+It has all the incoming and outgoing messages to other systems crossing the **Federated Bridge**, which is a central gateway to an external ecosystem.

 ### Federated Bridge